Quadratic residue: Acoustics

 Sound diffusers have been based on number-theoretic concepts such as primitive roots and quadratic residues.

 Graph theory

 Paley graphs are dense undirected graphs, one for each prime p ≡ 1 (mod 4), that form an infinite family of conference graphs, which yield an infinite family of symmetric conference matrices.

 Paley digraphs are directed analogs of Paley graphs, one for each p ≡ 3 (mod 4), that yield antisymmetric conference matrices.

 The construction of these graphs uses quadratic residues.

 Cryptography

-The fact that finding a square root of a number modulo a large composite n is equivalent to factoring (which is widely believed to be a hard problem) has been used for constructing cryptographic schemes such as the Rabin cryptosystem and the oblivious transfer.
+The fact that finding a square root of a number modulo a large composite n is equivalent to factoring (which is widely believed to be a hard problem) has been used for constructing cryptographic schemes such as the Rabin signature and the oblivious transfer.
 The quadratic residuosity problem is the basis for the Goldwasser-Micali cryptosystem.

 The discrete logarithm is a similar problem that is also used in cryptography.